Optimization of CNOT circuits on limited connectivity architecture: Size optimization on General graph

 We give an explicit algorithm to show the upper bound in Theorem \ref{thm:TopoAveDeg}.
-Recall that the construction of CNOT circuit is equivalent to construct an invertable matrix with row addition operations.
+Recall that the construction of the CNOT circuit is equivalent to constructing an invertible matrix with row addition operations by Sec. \ref{sec:pre}.
 Algorithm \textbf{SBE} (size block elimination) gives the row additions for the first $s$ columns of the invertible matrix under graph $G(V,E)$.
-In the algorithm, we use vertex $V_i$ to represent row $i$, also qubit $q_i$.
-The $i$-th row can be added to the $j$-th row means vertex $V_i$ is connected to $V_j$.
+In the algorithm, we use vertex $V_i$ to represent row $i$, as well as qubit $q_i$.
+The $i$-th row can be directly added to the $j$-th row means vertex $V_i$ is connected to $V_j$.
 We also depict the process in Fig. \ref{fig:algscols}.

-Let $k$ be a number such that the summation of degree of any $k$ vertices in $G(V,E)$ are greater than the total number of qubits $n$.
-Algorithm \textbf{SBE} gives a better optimized {size}
+Let $k$ be a number such that the summation of the degree of any $k$ vertices in $G(V,E)$ are greater than the total number of qubits $n$.
+Algorithm \textbf{SBE} gives an optimized {size}

 as stated in Theorem \ref{thm:TopoAveDegNewVersion}.
 Theorem \ref{thm:TopoAveDegNewVersion} is the generalization of Theorem \ref{thm:TopoAveDeg}, here we consider the first $k$ minimum degrees of the graph instead of only one minimum degree.